 After you publish a Media Asset, Viostream begins to collect information about the number of views and plays you receive.

-You can view a quick “at a glance” summary of the number of plays your Media asset has had in the last 30 days, right from the Media detail page itself.
+You can view a quick “at a glance” summary of the number of plays your Media asset has had in the last 30 days, right from the Media library itself.

-In order to access this report, simply click the title of your asset from the Media Library.
+In order to access this report, simply click the number in the Plays column of your asset from the Library.

-In order to drill down into the detail, you can click View full report just under the simple report.
+In order to drill down into the detail, you can click View Full Insights just under the simple report.

 The Media detail report contains a wealth of information including play rates, engagement scores and detail on the location and other anonymized data about your viewers.